 Similarly, a number of tech giants are establishing apprenticeship programs and offering new credentials for community college students.
 For example, Amazon and Northern Virginia Community College (NOVA) have established a program that offers associate degrees and apprenticeships in cloud computing.
 And Tesla offers a 12-week apprenticeship program in partnership with two community colleges to teach students how to assemble and service electric vehicles.
 Both programs lead to full-time jobs with the companies.

-Mechanical installation and repair and production work and machine operations are two occupations that could be hardest hit by automation, the McKinsey report predicts.
+Mechanical installation and repair, as well as production work and machine operations, are two occupations that could be hardest hit by automation, the McKinsey report predicts.

 That’s why Front Range Community College in Colorado is opening another branch in its Center for Integrated Manufacturing building (CIM) that will build upon the college’s existing manufacturing curriculum with programs related to automation.